-STATEMENT BY SINGAPORE DEPOSIT INSURANCE CORPORATION LIMITEDFor the financial year ended 31 March 2017
+STATEMENT BY SINGAPORE DEPOSIT INSURANCE CORPORATION LIMITED

-We, Koh Yong Guan and Han Eng Juan, being two of the directors of Singapore Deposit Insurance Corporation Limited (the "Agency"), do hereby state that in the opinion of the directors:
+We, Koh Yong Guan and Wong Yew Meng, being two of the directors of Singapore Deposit Insurance Corporation Limited (the "Agency"), do hereby state that in the opinion of the directors:

-- (a) the financial statements of the Deposit Insurance Fund (the "DI Fund") as set out on pages 6 to 21 are drawn up in accordance with the provisions of the Deposit Insurance and Policy Owners' Protection Schemes Act Cap.
-77B and Singapore Financial Reporting Standards so as to give a true and fair view of the financial position of the DI Fund as at 31 March 2017 and of the financial performance, changes in accumulated surplus and cash flows of the DI Fund for the financial year ended on that date; and - (b) at the date of this statement, there are reasonable grounds to believe that the DI Fund will be able to pay its debts as and when they fall due.
+- the financial statements of the Deposit Insurance Fund (the "DI Fund") as set out on pages 6 to 22 are drawn up in accordance with the provisions of the Deposit Insurance and Policy Owners' Protection Schemes Act Cap.
+77B and Singapore Financial Reporting Standards so as to give a true and fair view of the financial position of the DI Fund as at 31 March 2018 and of the financial performance, changes in accumulated surplus and cash flows of the DI Fund for the financial year ended on that date; and - (b) at the date of this statement, there are reasonable grounds to believe that the DI Fund will be able to pay its debts as and when they fall due.